 Western flower thrips

 The western Flower Thrips (Frankliniella occidentalis) is a worldwide pest with a wide range of host plants.
 A year-round invasive pest, they are less destructive during wet weather.
 The western flower thrips is a small insect with a narrow body (up to 1.2 mm in length) and yellowish in color.
+The male is smaller and lighter in color than the female; both have feathered wings and in the resting state they form a dark line along the back (where the wings meet).

 Leaf miner